 I have made it for myself.’

 a.
-In the tenth year: This prophecy regarding Egypt came to Jeremiah before the fall of Jerusalem.
+In the tenth year: This prophecy regarding Egypt came to Ezekiel before the fall of Jerusalem.
 At this time there were still some in Judah and Jerusalem who hoped that Egypt would rescue them from the powerful Babylonians.

 i.
 Ezekiel 29 begins a four-chapter series of prophecies against Egypt.
 This was necessary because even though Egypt held Israel in slavery for 400 years, Israel also had an impulse to look to Egypt in times of crisis that predated their years of slavery, going all the way back to Abraham’s earliest days in Canaan (Genesis 12:10-20).
 Isaiah warned God’s people, Woe to those who go down to Egypt for help (Isaiah 31:1).
 Even in Jeremiah’s and Ezekiel’s days, they still looked to Egypt for help instead of trusting God and His plan.

 ii.
-“As we have realized in reading this prophecy and that of Jeremiah, the political peril had been that created by the look of these people toward Egypt.
+“As we have realised in reading this prophecy and that of Jeremiah, the political peril had been that created by the look of these people toward Egypt.
 This accounted for the length and definiteness of these messages.”
 (Morgan)

 iii.
 “The date given in verse 1 is explicit.
 It was a year and two days after Nebuchadnezzar had invested Jerusalem (Ezekiel 24:1-2; II Kings 25:1), and seven months before its destruction (II Kings 25:3-8).”
 (Feinberg)

 b.
 Set your face against Pharaoh king of Egypt: Egypt had long been an enemy of the people of Israel, both as the place of their long slavery and as a constant temptation both spiritually and politically.
 Ezekiel was to set his face against Pharaoh king of Egypt because God said, “Behold, I am against you.”